 1937 Stutz Pakagecar (long wheel base) completely restored and ready for Showing

 1937 Stutz Pak-Age-Car

-I bought the short wheel base truck around 2005 and had plans to restore it.
-I have since bought a beautiful 1937 Stutz Pakagecar that has a long wheel base body with rear swing out-doors and is complete with all equipment and accessories.
+This 1937 Stutz Pakagecar has a long wheel base body with rear swing out-doors and was complete with all equipment and accessories.
 This includes the original wheels and all four hubcaps with the Stutz emblem riveted to them.
-There is very little rust on the body, the engine seems to be in great shape and I have started the restoration of this truck it will be finished by the end of the 2012 summer.
+There was very little rust on the body, the engine had not been operated for over 35 yearts but seemed to be in great shape.
+We started the restoration of this truck early 2011 and finished the restoration in time for the 2014 Show Season ..

 During the 2011 Show season, Stutz Motor Company was celebrating its 100th Anniversary.
 Since these vehicles were manufactures in Indianapolis, along with the Marmon Cars, a special event was held at the Indy 500 Race Track Infield during the 2nd weekend of May 2011.
 The Indy 500 Race was celebrating its 100th Anniversary also so all three organizations combined their efforts to observe their 100th.
 The Stutz Club of America invited me to bring my Pakagecar to the Show because it is a rare unit and is an important part of the Stutz History.